 4. Budget Fit

 In most cases, young families are on a tighter budget than older, more established households.
-So one thing young families should look for in their Springfield house is definitely a good budget fit.
+So one thing young families should look for in their Northern house is definitely a good budget fit.
 Ideally, you would determine how much house you can afford before you ever begin looking at houses.
 The general rule of thumb here is that your monthly mortgage payment should not be more than 30% of your monthly income.
-One of the best benefits of Springfield is that we have entry level rentals, first-time buyer dwellings, and move-up homes, as well.
+One of the best benefits of Northern is that we have entry level rentals, first-time buyer dwellings, and move-up homes, as well.

 Look for a Good Agent Too

-These are the most important things young families should look for in their Springfield house.
+These are the most important things young families should look for in their Northern house.
 But in order to find a house the fits the bill, it’s a good idea for them to look for a good local real estate agent first.
 A local agent can help young families find a home that meets their particular needs.